quacksouls/lyf/doc/fp.md

 1. _Initial value._ The value we start with prior to commencing the summation.
    Before summing, our sum is 0.
 Thus 0 is the initial value.
-1. _Current value._ The current value of the array element we are currently considering.
+1. _Current value._ The value of the current array element we are considering.
    We step through each array element in order.
-At any time, we are at an index $i$ of the array.
+At any time, we are at an index
+   $i$ of the array.
 The current value is therefore the value of the element at index $i$.
 1. _Accumulator._ The cumulative sum so far.
 If we are at index $i$ of the array, the accumulator at index $i$ is the sum of all array elements from index 0 to index $i$.